BrightMoon-FFRC037/Dissertations/Biology/Molecular Biology/Enligtening Stories in the Cell.md

 ## Inspiration
 * Both algorithm work in normal case, but one of them has severe disadvantage considering mistakes and correction.
 * The independency allows for more convenient correction, which increases accuracy.
+## Connections
+*
+    * Correction mechanism implies the direction of replication: 5' to 3'.
+    * Reason: The Old Can be Removed.
+*
+    * It also implies the RNA primer produced by DNA primase is needed prior to DNA polymerase.
+    * Reason: The Subject to be Shecked Exists.

+# Why Each Region of the DNA is Replicated Once and Only Once ?
+## Logic
+* Replication Initiation is **separated into two sequential steps** in eukaryotes.
+    * Loading of Helicase.
+In $G_1$ phase when kinase activity is low.
+    * Activating of Helicase.
+In $S$ phase when kinase activity is high.

+* The kinase activity changes from low to high chronologically.

+* Each replication origin has at most one chance to form ORC-DNA complex and gets helicase.
+(Mechanism 1)

+* Besides, any ORC-DNA complex passed by a replication fork is inactivated.
+(Mechanism 2)

+## Inspiration

+* To prevent the accordingly unactivated to be activated.
+    * Just one opportunity to get activated.
+    * Mechanism 1: Additional requirements (steps).
+* To prevent the already activated to be activated again.
+    * Deactivate the already activated one.
+    * Mechanism 2
+* The **chronologically changing environment makes the process irreversible**, which ensures firing once and only once.